chasm/p0/intro/setup/README.md

   </dd>
   <dt>text editor</dt>
   <dd>
     A text editor is a type of program used for editing plain text files.
-Text editors are provided with operating systems and software development packages, and can be used to change configuration files, documentation files and programming language source code [<cite><a href="https://en.wikipedia.org/wiki/Text_editor">Wikipedia</a></cite>] [comparison](https://en.wikipedia.org/wiki/Comparison_of_text_editors)
+Text editors are provided with operating systems and software development packages, and can be used to change configuration files, documentation files and programming language source code [<cite><a href="https://en.wikipedia.org/wiki/Text_editor">Wikipedia</a></cite>] <a href="https://en.wikipedia.org/wiki/Comparison_of_text_editors">compared</a>
   </dd>
   <dt>integrated development environment (IDE)</dt>
   <dd>